stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 7. I or R submit W_i.

-If the withdrawal transaction W_i fails or is never submitted, the C_i and D_i are not executable because multisig account MI's sequence number was not bumped to s_i.
+If the withdrawal transaction W_i fails or is never submitted, the C_i and D_i are not executable because multi-sig account MI's sequence number was not bumped to s_i.
 The participants should take the following steps since the withdrawal did not succeed: